dxfrontier/cds-ts-dispatcher/README.md

 ### `Option 3 :` Install CDS-TS-Dispatcher - `.devcontainer`

-The `devcontainer` repository contains the `CDS-TS-Dispatcher` and `all dependencies` needed to boot a new project :
+The `CDS-TS-Dispatcher dev container` repository contains the [CDS-TS-Dispatcher](https://github.com/dxfrontier/cds-ts-dispatcher) & [CDS-TS-Repository](https://github.com/dxfrontier/cds-ts-repository) and `all dependencies` needed to boot a new project :

 `Tools` installed inside of the container :